anand3kumar1997/Hogun-Development-Survey-Excel-Analysis/README.md

 # Hogun-Development-Survey-Excel-Analysis

-In this project the Analysis of Hogan Development Survey (HDS) scores for a group of 16 executives is performed on Excel, the findings are then summerized in Report.
+In this project the Analysis of Hogan Development Survey (HDS) scores for a group of 16 executives is performed on Excel, the findings are then summerized and presented in Report.

 ## Business Problem & Questions